lluz55/LocalNetTools/Readme.md

 # LocalNetTools

-LocalNetTools software was made just to play around with GO.I wanted my PC to be able to shut down from any other device.
+LocalNetTools was made just to play around with GO.I wanted my PC to be able to shut down from any other device.
 So, I made this.

 ## Run